omnistrate/omnistrate-blog/posts/2024-08-07-omnistrate-platform-update-july-2024.md

 Convoy partnered with Omnistrate to turn their Open Core Webhook gateway into a feature complete multi-cloud SaaS solution in weeks.
 We published a joint case study that you can read here:  [Convoy Case Study][14]

-> “It took our  friends at another company 2 years to build their
+> It took our  friends at another company 2 years to build their
 > control plane using Vanilla AWS APIs.
 Omnistrate enabled us to ship
 > our Cloud platform in only two weeks, and after Omnistrate, we saw a
-> 200% increase in active users.”
+> 200% increase in active users.
 [Subomi Oluwalana][15] CEO, Convoy

 You should also take the time to learn a little bit more about Convoy, and their highly scalable multi-tenant webhooks gateway, which is able to support multiple backend services, and comes with key features like retries, rate limiting, circuit breaking, and dashboards.